Relationships and Intimacy

 How you feel is natural for you at this point in time.
-Yet many things affecting your level of desire can be managed – as can effects on self-esteem.
-Learning more about your disease is an empowering process that can give you a sense of control over your health.
+Yet many things affecting your level of desire can be managed – as can effects on self-esteem..

-In specific terms, physical intimacy could be affected by; how long you’ve lived with Crohn’s or colitis, the treatment(s) you are on, whether you are experiencing a flare-up, and/or your specific symptoms.
-Here we will discuss what you can do to manage such occurrences.
+Physical intimacy could be affected by; how long you’ve lived with Crohn’s or colitis, the treatment(s) you are on, whether you are experiencing a flare-up, and/or your specific symptoms.

 Sex has many health benefits.
 Research into the mind- body connection shows that what we feel emotionally can impact us physically and vice-versa.
 The positive emotions experienced in intimate sexual relationships could help us feel good physically as well.